Dylonni/42_IOT/p2/README.md

 The result should be as follows :

 - You are able to host 3 different applications, accessible via different URLs
 - All of the apps are inside **ONE** VM, which means there will be no **Worker** node on that configuration.
-The **Server** is the cluster.
+The **Server** is the **Cluster**.
-- If you don't specify the good host (app**1,2 or 3**.com), app3 will is the default fallback app.
+- If you don't specify the good host (app**1,2 or 3**.com), app3 is the default fallback app.
 - App2 has 3 replicas, to ensure load-balancing, scalability and availability.
 - When accessing ***app1.com, app2.com and app3.com***, a "Hello from APP" is showing

 > [!IMPORTANT]
-> Since we don't configure any DNS and use K3s in a dev environment : In order to type app1.com, app2.com or app3.com and access it via your browser, you need to modify the **`/etc/hosts`** file and add these hosts into it.
-Otherwise, only the IP addresses will be accessible.
+> Since we don't configure any DNS and use K3s in a dev environment : In order to type app1.com, app2.com or app3.com and access applications via your browser, you first need to modify the **`/etc/hosts`** file and add these hosts into it.
+Otherwise, only the IP addresses will be accessible from the browser.
 >To modify the file you need to add "`IP_ADDRESS` `Host.com Host2.com ...`" as the example below.

 ![HOSTS](../docs/p2/hosts.png)